Brainsware/bacon-site/Views/Howdoido/howdoido.markdown

 | #update  | /resource/:id      | PUT (*)     |
 | #destroy | /resource/:id      | DELETE (*)  |

-`:id` is an arbitrary identifier for a specific resource you wish to access.
+`:id` is an (almost) arbitrary identifier for a specific resource you wish to access.
 In our example this could be the cat's name: By calling `/catcontent/new` we can create a new cat profile for a cat named PuffyPaws and `#show` that profile with `/catcontent/PuffyPaws`